alco/porcelain/README.md

   * multiple ways of passing input to the program and getting back its output (including working directly with files and Elixir streams)

+  * being able to work with programs that try to read the whole input until EOF before producing output

   * (_to be implemented_) ability to send OS signals to external processes

-  * (_to be implemented_) being able to work with programs that try to read the whole input until EOF before producing output

 To find out more about the background on the library's design and possible future extensions, please refer to the [wiki][].